-Expert notary services for businesses and private individuals
+Expert notary services for businesses and private individuals in Bournemouth, Dorset.

 The notarial profession is an entirely separate part of the legal profession to that of a solicitor and Alice’s two roles are distinct and subject to separate rules, regulations and requirements.